Establishing a Student Scholarship

 Funding Your Student Scholarship

-- Endowed scholarships may be funded with a tax-deductible, charitable contribution of cash or securities.
+- Scholarships may be funded with a tax-deductible, charitable contribution of cash or securities.

-- You also may choose to use your estate to establish an endowed scholarship.
+- You also may choose to use your estate to establish a student scholarship.

-Donors to endowed scholarships are honored by Baylor through recognition in the Endowed Scholarship Society.
+Donors to scholarships are honored by Baylor through recognition in the Scholarship Society.